 3. The plot (mostly) works

-Similarly, both our heroes have compelling dramatic conflict that is linked (Batman is haunted by the ongoing pain of his parents’ deaths and seeks closure; Robin is much the same, but his pain is fresher and he hungers for revenge), and the romantic interest actually supports the plot as more than just a damsel in distress (Chase not only assists the Gotham City Police Department and Batman by providing psychological insight into the two villains, she also works with Bruce to confront his ongoing emotional issues).
+Similarly, both our heroes have compelling dramatic conflict that is linked; Batman is haunted by the ongoing pain of his parents’ deaths and seeks closure, and Robin is much the same, although his pain is fresher and he hungers for revenge.
+Heck, even the romantic interest actually supports the plot as more than just a damsel in distress!
+Chase not only assists the Gotham City Police Department and Batman by providing psychological insight into the two villains, she also works with Bruce to confront his ongoing emotional issues.

-Sure, the final cut of the film suffers a little from some edits that lessen the impact of Bruce’s storyline (again, more on that later), but by the time the end credits roll, not only have the bad guys been vanquished, but Batman has reclaimed the mantle of the Bat on his own terms and Robin has moved beyond being a vigilante and become a full-fledged superhero, which means everything is wrapped up pretty neatly in both a thematic and narrative sense.
+Sure, the final cut of the film suffers a little from some edits that lessen the impact of Bruce’s storyline (again, more on that later).
+But by the time the end credits roll, not only have the bad guys been vanquished, but Batman has reclaimed the mantle of the Bat on his own terms and Robin has moved beyond being a vigilante to become a full-fledged superhero, which means everything is wrapped up pretty neatly in both a thematic and narrative sense.

 2. The action scenes look great

 It’s impressive just how slick a lot of the choreography is, and the Dynamic Duo move as gracefully as a heavy latex suit allows.
-I’m not quite sure how Schumacher and his crew pulled it off (even with the lighter suit developed for his two outings as director) – a safe bet would be to put it down to a combination of cleverly selected camera angles, lighting, edits and costuming (I’m guessing that different suits were built to specifically allow for certain types of kicks and the like to be performed).
+I’m not quite sure how Schumacher and his crew pulled it off (even with the lighter suit developed for his two outings as director), although a safe bet would be to put it down to a combination of cleverly selected camera angles, lighting, edits and costuming.

-Whatever they did, the fact remains: Batman Forever has superhero action to rival any other film in the franchise.
+However they pulled it off, all that really matters is that Batman Forever has superhero action to rival any other film in the franchise.

 1. Batman and Robin both have character arcs

-It’s hard to include a satisfying character arc in a superhero film; given the sequential nature of both comic books and franchise films, general practice is to focus more on plot progression rather than character development, in order to allow for continuing adventures with an unchanged hero.
+It’s hard to include a satisfying character arc in a superhero film.
+Given the sequential nature of both comic books and franchise films, general practice is to focus more on plot progression rather than character development, to allow for continuing adventures with an unchanged hero.

-As I’ve already hinted at earlier, the film ultimately revolves around the idea of justice versus revenge, and as part of that, it explores Bruce Wayne’s rationale for fighting crime.
-Over the course of the story, Bruce comes to realise that he is a man in conflict with himself: part of him wants to move on with his life and enjoy a relationship with a woman like Chase, whilst another is still compelled to wage war on the criminal element that robbed him of his mother and father.
+As I hinted at earlier, the film ultimately revolves around the idea of justice versus revenge, and as part of that, it explores Bruce Wayne’s rationale for fighting crime.
+Over the course of the story, Bruce comes to realise that he is a man in conflict with himself: part of him wants to move on with his life and enjoy a relationship with a woman like Chase, while the other part is compelled to wage war on the criminal element that robbed him of his mother and father.

-(Frustratingly, in the original cut of the film Bruce more clearly overcomes his sense of guilt over the deaths of Thomas and Martha Wayne; he also suffers from amnesia at the start of the third act and ends up being reborn as Batman in the ashes of the destroyed Batcave – this would likely have made Bruce’s character arc better fleshed out, and even if the elements of the cave scenes that have surfaced look a bit sketchy, it’s definitely more interesting than what was shown in the theatrical release of the film.)
+(Frustratingly, in the original cut of the film Bruce more clearly overcomes his sense of guilt over the deaths of Thomas and Martha Wayne and ends up being reborn as Batman in the ashes of the destroyed Batcave in suitably mythic fashion.)

 Similarly, Robin also has a solid dramatic journey.
 After his parents are murdered by Two-Face, Dick becomes consumed by the desire to avenge their deaths.
-Bruce counsels Dick against killing as means of trying to find closure, as he himself did that exact thing two films earlier and is still tormented by his grief.
+Bruce counsels Dick against killing as a way of finding closure, as Bruce did that exact same thing two films earlier (when he killed his parents’ murderer, the Joker) and is still tormented by his grief.

-When placed in the same position as Bruce, with his parents’ killer at his mercy, Robin finally chooses justice over revenge, and by not killing Two-Face, joins Batman as hero dedicated to a higher pursuit than personal gratification, which makes for a simple yet effective finale.
+When placed in the same position as Bruce, with his parents’ killer at his mercy, Robin finally chooses justice over revenge.
+By not killing Two-Face, he joins Batman as hero dedicated to a higher pursuit than personal gratification, which makes for a simple yet effective finale.